riyas2327/atlas-examples-terraform/setup/general.md

 To compile "Applications" in Atlas, you need a `compile.json` file in the root directory of your application that tells Atlas how to compile it.

-When [creating your Application](#upload-applications), you should have checked "Compile Application".
+When [uploading your Application](#upload-applications), you should have checked "Compile Application".
 You can update this by going to "Settings" in the left navigation of your application.

 If you're using the GitHub Integration for your application upload, this will be the file that you will provide the path for when entering the "Application template".

 ## Atlas Upload CLI

 To upload "Applications" to Atlas using the Atlas Upload CLI, get the [tool](https://github.com/hashicorp/atlas-upload-cli) first.
-You can use one of the included [sample apps](apps), or upload an existing one.

 To upload your application to Atlas, run